MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/application-management-and-governance-in-sharepoint.md

 - Strat_SP_gtc
 ms.custom:
 ms.assetid: f8efdfaf-8ef6-445c-9fb9-8845667e478b
-description: "Learn how to govern applications for SharePoint by creating a customization policy and understanding the app model, branding, and life-cycle management."
+description: Learn how to govern applications for SharePoint by creating a customization policy and understanding the app model, branding, and life-cycle management.
 ---

 # Application management and governance in SharePoint